Louisiana Books: The Best Books Set in the Bayou State

 Lavinia was set to inherit a wealthy plantation, but now it is destitute.
 Juneau Jane is her illegitimate Creole half-sister, and Hannie is Lavinia’s former slave.
 The unlikely trio sets out on a perilous journey, encountering those still fighting a war that ended ten years earlier.

-Their story intersects with that of a first-year teacher in 1987 Louisiana.
+Their story intersects with that of a first-year teacher one hundred years later in 1987 Louisiana.
 Benedetta (Benny) has taken a job in a poor, rural district to help eliminate her college debt.
 It seems like the perfect opportunity, but when she arrives, she’s shocked by the level of poverty her students endure.
 But a hidden book that tells the lives of three women a century ago could change everything.

 This historical fiction from the author of Before We Were Yours was a Goodreads Nominee for Best Historical Fiction in 2020.